Microflash/Prim/test/fixtures/Abbreviations/test.md

 The OEM needs an OSS license, such as MIT.
 Encode the CSV with UTF for maximum compatibility.
 Unplug the USB drive to avoid rebooting into the BIOS.
+This GUI is built with JSX.
+The SDK comes with a nice DSL.
+Share the URL of the uploaded PDF.
+Bash is a POSIX shell.
+They installed DOS on the SSD to save cost.
+Put the location of the binary on the PATH.
+Is there any difference between a GUID and a UUID?
+The vendor supports both RBAC and ABAC authorizations.
+VoIP is widely used in corporate environments.
+You can make a call over VoLTE.
+LOL, the timing is still marked as TBD.
+You should kill some apps to free the RAM.
+What's the TTL of this cached URI?
+Oops, I mistakenly typed HTTP instead of HTTPS.
+The model will use the CPU if there's no dedicated GPU.
+You're still manipulating DOM using PHP?
+What's the DPI of this screen?
+Did you forget to renew the SSL certificate again?
+Do you use SCSS to manage your styles?
+Git is a popular open source distributed SCM.
+Java now comes with a REPL called `jshell`.
+Does your application use MVC or hexagonal architecture?
+Use SSH to connect to the remote UNIX machine.
+Using SFTP over VPN is just overkill.
+Sanitize user input to prevent XSS attacks.
+TCP guarantees the delivery of data and packets in the same order as they were sent.
+You can partition a LAN into multiple VLAN.
+In the past, ROM was truly read-only.